About Us

 Framingham, MA 01702

-District 23 also relies on AA members to attend and participate in monthly committee meetings.
-Group GSRs and interested AAs are most welcome and greatly encouraged to get involved.
+District 23 also relies on AA members to attend committee meetings.
+Group GSRs and interested AAs are welcome and encouraged to sttend.

 Meetings by Town Meetings by Town Meetings by Town Meetings by Town Meetings by Town Meetings by Town Meetings by Town Meetings by Town Meetings by Town Meetings by Town Meetings by Town Meetings by Town Meetings by Town Meetings by Town Meetings by Town Meeting List Page

-District 23 represents A.A. groups from these cities and towns:
+District 23 represents the A.A. groups from these cities and towns (see also the Area 30 Map):

 AshlandBellingham Blackstone